There is a discussion in many forums that if we give ‘STOP RUN’ in the COBOL sub-module what will happen.

 The answer to this question is as follows.

-This is a good question for COBOL developers.
-The simple answer is your program execution will be stopped.
+This is a Tricky question for COBOL developers.
+The right answer is it will stop executing the program.

-Sub program cannot send control back to main module.
+Sub-program cannot send control back to the main module.
 So your execution will be stopped when you give STOP RUN.

-Whereas the GOBACK and EXIT-PROGRAM are only pass control back to called module.
+Whereas the GOBACK and EXIT-PROGRAM are only passed control back to the calling program.

 GOBACK has dual capability it can be given in both main and sub modules.